Zheruel/DockerDevopsLearning/README.md

 Assignment for a job interview I had with Docker.

-The project reflects technology that was relevant at the time and is not being actively maintained
+The project reflects technology that was relevant at the time and is not being actively maintained.